Dr David Shuker

 Dr Max Burton (NERC PhD student 2003-2007)

 The mating and reproductive behaviour of the gregarious parasitoid wasp Nasonia vitripennis.
-Max is currently a post-doc in Oxford.
+Max has a position at the University of Lausanne.

 Dr Ed Sykes (BBSRC PhD student 2003-2007)

 Life history evolution in the parasitoid wasp Nasonia vitripennis.
-Ed is currently at the Science Media Centre in London.
+Formerly of the Science Media Centre and Babylon, Ed now works in healthcare research.

 2016-17 Jane Gordon*, Emma Laurent*